-5. With the rectangle tool still active, drag your mouse to create a rectangle shape in the top left section of the stage.
+3. With the rectangle tool still active, drag your mouse on the stage to create a rectangle shape.
 A rectangle using the selected colours will be created.
 Unless you have changed the colours before drawing the shape, the rectangle will have a black outline and a white interior.

-Exercise 4.
-Selecting Shape Colours
+Exercise 3.
+Selecting shape colours